Young men wanted with brazen 20 euro campaign in Floridsdorf!

 Video surveillance in the catering area

 The Schwaigerwirt also pointed out that he had installed video surveillance in the restaurant that could document the incident.
-This measure is a requirement because, according to the Data protection office Video surveillance must have a clear purpose.
+This measure is a requirement because, according to the Data protection law firm Video surveillance must have a clear purpose.
 The GDPR cites protection against break-ins or theft as reasons, although general security reasons are not sufficient here.
 Those responsible at the Schwaigerwirt must prove that there is a legitimate interest in video surveillance and that all legal framework conditions are adhered to.

 The public discussion